FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: Abstract

 \section{Abstract}

 Quantization has become a mainstream compression technique for reducing model size, computational requirements, and energy consumption for modern deep neural networks (DNNs).
-With the improved numerical support in recent hardware, including multiple variants of integer and floating point, mixed-precision quantization has become necessary to achieve high-quality results with low model cost.
-Prior mixed-precision quantization methods have performed a post-training quantization search, which compromises on accuracy, or a differentiable quantization search, which leads to high memory usage from branching.
+With improved numerical support in recent hardware, including multiple variants of integer and floating point, mixed-precision quantization has become necessary to achieve high-quality results with low model cost.
+Prior mixed-precision methods have performed either a post-training quantization search, which compromises on accuracy, or a differentiable quantization search, which leads to high memory usage from branching.
 Therefore, we propose the first one-shot mixed-precision quantization search that eliminates the need for retraining in both integer and low-precision floating point models.
-We evaluate our floating-point and integer quantization search (FLIQS) on multiple convolutional networks and vision transformer models to discover Pareto-optimal models.
-Our approach discovers models that improve upon uniform precision, manual mixed-precision, and recent integer quantization search methods.
-With the proposed integer quantization search, we increase the accuracy of ResNet-18 on ImageNet by 1.31\% points and ResNet-50 by 0.90\% points with equivalent model cost over previous methods.
+We evaluate our search (FLIQS) on multiple convolutional and vision transformer networks to discover Pareto-optimal models.
+Our approach improves upon uniform precision, manual mixed-precision, and recent integer quantization search methods.
+With integer models, we increase the accuracy of ResNet-18 on ImageNet by 1.31\% points and ResNet-50 by 0.90\% points with equivalent model cost over previous methods.
 Additionally, for the first time, we explore a novel mixed-precision floating-point search and improve MobileNetV2 by up to 0.98\% points compared to prior state-of-the-art FP8 models.
 Finally, we extend FLIQS to simultaneously search a joint quantization and neural architecture space and improve the ImageNet accuracy by 2.69\% points with similar model cost on a MobileNetV2 search space.